1098 Tax Information

 This box will be checked if you are a student enrolled in a program leading to a graduate-level degree.
 If you are enrolled in a graduate program, you are not eligible for the Hope credit, but you may qualify for the tuition and fees deduction or the Lifetime Learning Credit.

 It shows the total amount of reimbursements or refunds of qualified tuition and related expenses made by an insurer.

-The Bursar's Office is located within on the 1st Floor of Hill Hall.
+Student Financial Services is located within on the 1st Floor of Hill Hall.